World Gold Council’s Guidance on Investing in Gold

 How to assess a firm’s operations

-There are a few considerations when Investing in Gold, to keep in mind about the company you buy gold from.
+There are a few considerations to keep in mind about the company you buy gold from.
 First, find out where they source their gold.
 Is it from their own stock, or do they source from different suppliers?
 Usually, you can get the best prices if there are multiple suppliers.
 Also, confirm how pricing is determined.
 Is it a fixed price, regardless of when the transaction actually occurs, or do you place an order and pricing is set based on spot prices at the transaction?

 Furthermore, make sure your transaction is protected from start to finish.
 This means ensuring there is sufficient physical security at the provider’s location, including for customer data and IT.
 Regarding IT, companies should be open about their IT infrastructure, including being able to describe their data encryption as well as their backup and recovery strategy.
-Also, make sure they will protect your privacy, following relevant regulations, and ensuring any service provider they use does the same.
+Also, make sure they will protect your privacy, following relevant regulations and ensuring any service provider they use does the same.
 Additionally, confirm that appropriate insurance has been arranged to protect against loss, damage, and theft.
 This includes the retailer as well as transport and storage providers.

 Finally, is the company operating responsibly?
 A reputable company will adhere to the best practices regarding environmental, social, and governance (ESG) factors.
-Not only should they abide by the highest standards, but they should also source from suppliers who are as trustworthy, offering the highest quality, certified-authentic products.
+Not only should they abide by the highest standards, but they should also source from suppliers who are as trustworthy, offering highest quality, certified-authentic products.

 Be aware of marketing and sales efforts

 Every investment comes with its own risks and rewards.
-Investing in Gold is no different.
+Gold is no different.
 Make sure that you are comfortable with the company and the transaction you are planning to undertake.
 And while gold is an excellent investment in these times, make sure the amount you are investing meets your financial objectives and risk appetite.
 Furthermore, even as the company you choose may pass your initial due diligence, do not forget to ask for certification to mitigate risks.
 With bullion bars and coins, ask for proof of authenticity as well as of melt value.
-With collectibles and jewelry, request a professional service to assess the item’s grade and value.
+With collectibles and jewelry, request a professional service assess the item’s grade and value.

 With the global economy still in turmoil from the pandemic crisis, gold maintains its position as a smart investment choice.
 J. Rotbart & Co. recommends allocating around 10% of your portfolio for physical gold.
 We also want you to confidently buy gold to protect your portfolio, which is why we offer this overview of WGC’s guidance.
 J. Rotbart & Co. has decades of experience fulfilling precious metals needs for a diverse range of clients.
 We are transparent in our client transactions and will answer your questions completely so that you are fully confident that you are embarking on the most beneficial transaction with us at J. Rotbart & Co.